 Mr. Rachlin is an elected life member of the American Law Institute, and an elected fellow of the American College of Trial Lawyers, of which he currently serves as state chair.
 He has served on the board of trustees of Vermont Law School (VLS) and as a Visiting Professor, teaching Legal Profession (ethics), Remedies and Corporations.
 He is also an adjunct faculty member of the University of Vermont, Department of German and Russian.
 He has served on the Vermont Board of Bar Examiners and the Vermont Professional Conduct Board.

 Mr. Rachlin holds a U.S. Government Top Secret security clearance.

 , based on their in-depth interviews with clients and peers.
-Mr. Rachlin is ranked among the top five percent of attorneys in Vermont and one of the top one hundred lawyers in New England by Super Lawyers
+Mr. Rachlin is ranked among the top five percent of attorneys in Vermont and one of the top one hundred lawyers in New England by New England Super Lawyers®

 Active both in Burlington and statewide community organizations, Mr. Rachlin chairs the advisory board of the University of Vermont's Center for Holocaust Studies, serves on the board of directors of the Burlington Chamber Orchestra and is a trustee of the Vermont Historical Society.
 Mr. Rachlin has served on the boards of directors of the Family Connection Center for Visitation, Inc., Spectrum Youth and Family Services, Inc. and Everybody Wins!
 Vermont, a school-based literacy program.